Answered By: Bryan Kasik

 VIRGO (& relationship to Sirsi)

-Virgo is a locally developed Ruby-on-Rails application which makes use of Blacklight for catalog search and uses the EBSCO Discovery Service (EDS) API for article search.
+VIRGO (the homegrown interface) searches more (via the Solr index – see below) than just our books in the SIRSI catalog.
+It searches the EBSCO articles service, HathiTrust online books, our digital materials collections, as well as the local public library (JMRL).
+The search results are presented as if they were all in one giant online catalog, but they are actually coming from various places.
+Virgo is a locally developed Golang application which makes use of Solr for catalog search and uses the EBSCO Discovery Service (EDS) API for article search.
 We don’t use EBSCOhost or any other hosted solution – article search is performed by sending HTTP requests to EDS based on user input selections, then generating results pages based on the XML data received from EDS.

 SIRSI is the Library’s second online integrated library system (ILS).
 We first used NOTIS which we went to in 1989.
 Prior to that we had a “home grown” circulation system.
 We migrated to SIRSI in about 1996.

-More about Blacklight
+Blacklight

+Before the current home-grown version of Virgo was launched in the summer of 2020, Virgo was a heavily customized version of Blacklight.
 Blacklight originated at UVa but has very much become a community project since its inception nearly a decade ago, particularly because it is included in the Hydra framework for creating repository interfaces.
 Both communities are very active in the open source software world.

 Blacklight is a Ruby-on-Rails “engine” which builds on the basic Ruby-on-Rails web server framework to provide an interface to Solr indexing, as well as baseline display templates (which various institutions customize according to their needs).